-Everywhere we look, technology is at our fingertips.
-For most, it is the method that we use to consume our news, plan vacations, and communicate with friends and family.
-But when you enjoy a glass of lovely Washington wine or take a bite of a crisp Washington apple, do you stop and think about the technology that may have gone into that experience?
+Technology is everywhere.
+For most, it’s the method utilized to consume news, plan vacations, and communicate with friends and family.
+But when you enjoy a glass of delicious Washington wine, or take a bite of a crisp Washington apple, do you ever stop to consider the technology needed to fulfill that experience?

-Scientists at Iowa State University developed graphene-based, sensors-on-tape that can be attached to plants in order to provide data to farmers about water use in crops.
-Using this sort of technology opens up doors for farms to begin breeding plants with better water efficiency and it paves the way for further expansion of these technology sensors to monitor the environment and test crops for diseases or pesticides.
+Equally impressive is a new technology being used at Iowa State University (ISU) to study the effect of water on plants.
+In an article published by Science Daily, scientists at ISU have developed graphene-based, sensors-on-tape that can be attached to plants to provide data to researchers and farmers about water use in crops.
+This technology opens doors for scientists and farms to begin breeding plants with better water efficiency, and paves the way for further expansion of technology sensors to monitor the environment and test crops for diseases or pesticides.